tek/proteome/README.md

 * `y` to yank the matching line
 * `r` to start replace mode

+`ProGrepIn` allows you to specify the directory to search.

+The function `ProGrepList` returns a list of dictionaries with the results.

 ## Replace Mode

 When starting replace mode, all marked lines are loaded into a scratch buffer.
 When this buffer is saved, the modified lines will be written to the corresponding files.
 If a line is left empty, it will be deleted.

 # Buffers

 The command `ProBuffers` displays the currently loaded file buffers in MRU order.

 Mappings:
 * `<space>` to mark an item